 In September 2009 Eastlea moved into a newly refurbished building.
 In this bigger, better appointed building we provide spacious, well equipped accommodation.
 We have eight classrooms each with a shared wet area and quiet area.
-In addition, we have a well stocked Library, Resource Room, an ICT Suite and a central hall, which is used for assemblies, PE and also serves as a dining hall.
+In addition, we have a well stocked Library, Resource Room, a Computer Suite and a central hall, which is used for assemblies, PE and also serves as a dining hall.

-In May 2012 Eastlea Primary was inspected by Ofsted and the improvements made since the last inspection in all aspects of the school were recognised.
-The school was judged to be GOOD in all areas and the capacity for further improvement was also deemed to be good - see page 5.
-For further details of our very positive pupil outcomes in terms of academic achievement see the links on our school website.
+In July 2019 Eastlea Primary was inspected by Ofsted and the inspectors agreed with the our self-evaluation that Eastlea is a GOOD school.
+We were judged to be GOOD in all areas - see page 5.
+For further details of our very positive pupil outcomes in terms of academic achievement/progress see the links on our school website.